rjaksik/replicationOrigins/README.md

 </td>
 <td>
 <p>
-list of numeric vectors to be compared
+List of numeric vectors to be compared.
 </p>
 </td>
 </tr>